Sovereignty of the Philippines

-In March 1897, Emilio Aguinaldo, a member of the Katipunan, was elected as president of a revolutionary government established after the Tejeros Convention.
-That government was supposedly meant to replace the Katipunan, though the latter was not formally abolished until 1899.
+In August 1898, the Katipunan society initiated the Philippine Revolution, placing liberated towns under its administration.
+The society as a whole was led by Andres Bonifacio, but the leaders of the liberated towns in the province of Cavite chose to form a new revolutionary government, with Emilio Aguinaldo voted its president.
+During the course of the revolution.
 Aguinaldo was again elected as president at Biak-na-Bato in November 1897, leading the Biak-na-Bato Republic.
-Exiled in Hong Kong after the Pact of Biak-na-Bato, he returned to the Philippines to renew revolutionary activities with the advent of the Spanish–American War and, in May 1898, formed a dictatorial government.
+Exiled in Hong Kong in accordance with the terms of the Pact of Biak-na-Bato, he returned to the Philippines during the Spanish–American War to renew revolutionary activities and, in May 1898, proclaimed a dictatorial government.
 On June 12, 1898, Aguinaldo's nascent government proclaimed independence from Spain.
-This proclamation, however, did not dissolve Spanish sovereignty over the Philippines, which continued despite this declaration.
-Sovereignty passed from Spain to the United States in the 1898 Treaty of Paris.
+This proclamation was adhered to following the succeeding liberations of Philippine territory, which by the end of 1898 had freed almost the entire archipelago from Spanish rule.
+The Dictatorial Government was replaced by a Revolutionary Government, under which civil government and a representative legislature was established.
+This legislature drafted a democratic republican constitution promulgated in January 1899, establishing the First Philippine Republic.

-The Philippines continued as a U.S. territory until July 4, 1946, when the U.S. relinquished sovereignty and recognized the independence of the Republic of the Philippines.
-The current Philippine government considers Emilio Aguinaldo to have been the first President of the Philippines and considers the Malolos Republic as the "First" Philippine Republic.
+Spanish nominal sovereignty was passed onto the United States by the Treaty of Paris, and the United States asserted the treaty by suppressing the Philippine Republic.
+American civil government was installed in the Philippines in 1902 and the Philippines continued as a U.S. territory until July 4, 1946, when the U.S. relinquished sovereignty and recognized the independence of the Republic of the Philippines.
+The current Philippine state traces its succession to the First Republic and considers Emilio Aguinaldo to have been the first President of the Philippines.